 What businesses seem to overlook is what creates purpose in the first place, and what will spread it throughout the entire organization – motivated employees!

 Organizations, processes, and methods are mere technical devices any business just needs, like the tracheas or vessels in a tree.
 One can improve these by making them more efficient and functional.
 But like any organism, businesses can only exist in the long run if they have access to rich nutrients.
 What water – and the nutrients contained therein – is to a plant, employees – and the motivation they carry – are to a business.
 Without nutrients, organisms cannot persevere.

 That’s why farsighted entrepreneurs root their businesses in a ‚soil‘ that is providing the right substance for growth: these are motivated people – employees and customers alike – and a purpose that is a nutrient to all involved.

-And if they discover that their ‚harvest‘ is on the decrease they do not blame this purely on the quality of the organization, but aim to improve the quality of the ‚nutrients‘: they will develop the employees’ customer centricity; they will empower them to become self-motivated and agile in adopting and improving their own work space; and they will call to order all those, who instead of being a quality plum, desperately want to become an apple!
+And if they discover that their ‚harvest‘ is on the decrease they do not blame this purely on the quality of the organization, but aim to improve the quality of the ‚nutrients‘: they will develop the employees’ customer-centricity; they will empower them to become self-motivated and agile in adopting and improving their own workspace; and they will call to order all those, who instead of being a quality plum, desperately wants to become an apple!